 Belgian prime minister Alexander De Croo will hold an emergency meeting on Wednesday morning to decide on new measures to halt the rise of infections and hospitalisations, Le Soir writes.
 On the table is a strict lockdown of three weeks, with the closure of schools, non-essentials shops and malls.
 Bars and restaurants are already closed, with a curfew of 10PM in Brussels and midnight in the rest of the country.

 More than 250 MEPs and national parliamentarians on Tuesday urged the EU to support the temporary waiver of certain obligations under the Agreement on Trade-Related Aspect of Intellectual Property Rights (TRIPS).
 India and South Africa first call for a temporal patents waiver.
-Increasing the accessibility and availability of vaccines would "require wider sharing of proprietary technology and know-how…especially with low- and middle-income countries," they said in
+Increasing the accessibility and availability of vaccines would "require wider sharing of proprietary technology and know-how…especially with low- and middle-income countries," they said in a statement.

 Spain on 30 March will be lifting a travel ban from the UK, the Spanish government said.
 The move comes amid a relatively rapid vaccination rollout in the UK.
 However, the UK has for the moment imposed a travel ban to all foreign destinations but is set to review the policy in April.
 A Spanish government spokesperson said flight restrictions from Brazil and South Africa would be lifted 13 April.